Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Introduction

+We then defined three main social dominance patterns: (1) the \textit{downward heuristic}, where individuals aggress against lower-ranked individuals regardless of their particular rank value relative to the aggressor; (2) \textit{close competitors}, where individuals aggress preferentially towards those just below themselves in rank; and (3) \textit{bullying}, where individuals aggress preferentially towards those ranked far below themselves in rank.
+Next, we categorized which social dominance pattern animals in each group followed.
+We assigned social dominance type by comparing focus and position values from the observed groups to those produced by an ensemble of permutation-based \textit{reference models}~\citep{Hobson2020refmodels, Gauvin2018} simulating conflict via specified rules.
+These reference models allow us to simulate what aggression \textit{should} look like if individuals in the group only follow the specified interaction rules rather than incorporating any additional information about the ranks of their opponents.

+Finally, we compared the reference datasets to the empirical datasets to evaluate whether observed aggression patterns could plausibly have been generated by animals following the simplest social dominance pattern (the downward heuristic) or if more detailed information is needed to describe observed aggression patterns.
+Importantly, our methods are agnostic to the ways in which social information is encoded in these social systems.
+Information could be stored cognitively, but may also be encoded in other less cognitively-demanding ways, such as through observable signals.

-Combined, our new quantitative methods, our model-fitting procedure, and our detection of social rules governing aggression decisions within hierarchies provides new insight into how animals structure their social relationships and how they make biologically-relevant social decisions.
+Combined, our new quantitative methods, our reference model comparisons, and our detection of social rules governing social dominance patterns within hierarchies provide new insight into how animals structure their social relationships and how they make biologically-relevant social decisions.